riyanhax/amzfunstuff/utils/products/README.md

 # run commands
 * run `make move-thisiswhyimbroke` to move images from subfolders to the main `images` folder
 * run `make combine-thisiswhyimbroke` to combine new products `x.json` data into main `products.json` file
+* run `make check-thisiswhyimbroke` to check if product has categories
 * run `make countProducts-thisiswhyimbroke` to see if products number correct
 * run `make countImages-thisiswhyimbroke` to see if image number correct